-I applied through a recruiter and the process took a day - interviewed at SFI Consulting in May 2011.
+I applied through a recruiter.
+The process took 1 day.
+I interviewed at SFI Consulting (Greenville, SC) in May 2011.

-I applied online and the process took 2 days - interviewed at SFI Consulting in September 2011.
+I applied online.
+The process took 2 days.
+I interviewed at SFI Consulting in September 2011.